-Adding steam can speed up cooking, it can keep your proteins juicy and your vegetables more vibrant, and a blast of steam at the beginning of baking is critical for producing big, airy, crusty loaves of bread.
+Adding steam can speed up cooking and keep proteins juicy and vegetables more vibrant.
+Injecting steam at the beginning of baking is critical for producing big, airy, and crusty loaves of bread.
 But understanding the role of steam in cooking is more complex — and more fascinating — than just a list of bullet points.

-But before we go further, let’s explain what we mean when we say “steam.”
-If you’re picturing a boiling pan of water with some broccoli suspended above it, that’s only a small part of the story.
+Before we go further, let’s explain what we mean when we say “steam.”
+If you’re picturing a boiling pot of water with some broccoli suspended above it, that’s only a small part of the story.

 Simply put, food is mostly water.
 When you put your food in a traditional oven, it’s cooking in a hot, dry environment.
 The water in the food gets driven off, carrying flavor away with it, and leaving your food dry.

 But air can only hold so much water.
-If we saturate the air with humidity by generating steam, the water content of your food has nowhere to go.
-It stays put, keeping your vegetables vibrant and your meats juicy.
+If you saturate the air with humidity by generating steam, the water content of your food has nowhere to go.
+It stays put, keeping vegetables vibrant and meats juicy.